HuberNicolas/heart-disease/readme.md

 | KNN Accuracy              | accuracy_score(y_test, knn_pred)                |  | 0.73       | 0.57      | 0.46      | 0.42        |
 | Neural Accuracy           | accuracy_score(y_test_bin, p)                   |  | 0.48       | 0.42      | 0.08      | 0.23        |

-Above is a summary of the scripts (and their log-files) of the accuracy in the form of a table.
-X is dependent on the associated method (first column) for instance using logistic regression, X_pred is named LR_pred).

-VI. **AUTOENCODERS**
+VI. **FEATURES SELECTION**

+Below are listed the top five most important features for each location as well as their result for the Autoencoder.

-**Cleveland analysis**
+**Cleveland :**

--   Feature selection (first five most important)

 Laddist -- "distal left anterior descending artery" seems to be one of the most important features.
-Indeed, it is part of the left main coronary artery (LAD), considered the most important because it supplies more than half of the blood to the heart.
+Indeed, it is part of the left main coronary artery (LAD), supplying more than half of the blood to the heart.

-Thal -- "exercise thallium scintigaphy" is a diagnostic method of nuclear medicine that enables visualization of well-perfused and vital tissue of myocardium by means of 201thallium absorbed by its cells.
+Thal -- "exercise thallium scintigraphy" is a diagnostic method in nuclear medicine that enables the visualization of well-perfused and vital tissue of myocardium by means of 201thallium absorbed by its cells.
 This method is used to evaluate the character of soft tissue lesions.
-The feature is divided into three categories from normal to defect.
+In this dataset the feature is divided into three categories from normal to defect.

 Om1 -- "first obtuse marginal branch" is also an important vessel that is part of the left main coronary artery (LAD).